RIRI-14/Crop-Yield-er_Hackoverflow-2.0/README.md

 ***
 1. Our initial dataset, formatted in JSON, proved to be cumbersome due to its heavy size and difficulties in downloading.
 We really put our efforts into working with the referenced dataset but since there is a time constraint to the competition we had to proceed with a dataset from Kaggle of our chosing.
 * Not only we overcame it by using a more efficient CSV formatted Kaggle dataset but the comparision and training of the model became a lot easier once we shifted which streamlined the process.
-2. When building and training our machine learning model, we encountered compatibility issues with the TensorFlow on MacOS, hindering its installation process.
+2. When building and training our machine learning model, we encountered compatibility issues with the TensorFlow, hindering its installation process.
 * As a solution, we leveraged the Google Colab notebook to make things easier.
 3. The polynomial regression model, with a degree of 3, initially encountered several type and value errors that required extensive time and effort to resolve.
 * To solve these errors we had to extensively trace back to a point of correctness and alter the further progressions to change the outputs and produce desirable outcomes.